LoginRadius/engineering-portal/content/engineering/using-facebook-graph-api-after-login/index.md

 if (response.authResponse) { var access_token = FB.getAuthResponse()['accessToken']; }
 ```

-This token is valid for 2 hours by default and can be upgraded to a long lived with a server-side call as detailed here:[https://developers.facebook.com/docs/facebook-login/access-tokens#extending](https://developers.facebook.com/docs/facebook-login/access-tokens#extending)
+This token is valid for 2 hours by default and can be upgraded to a long lived with a server-side call as detailed here: [Access Tokens for Meta Technologies](https://developers.facebook.com/docs/facebook-login/access-tokens#extending)

 The long lived token will be valid for 60 days over which you will be able to access the users data or handle actions that they have granted your app permissions.